 Address: 30135 Sestriere Santa Croce, Venezia Metropolitan City of Venice, Italy

-Sightseeing is fun, (that’s kinda why this whole ViaTravelers thing exists) but sometimes it’s nice to relax and escape the hustle and bustle of the city for a little while.
+Sightseeing is fun (that’s kind of why this whole ViaTravelers thing exists), but sometimes it’s nice to relax and avoid the busy atmosphere of the city for a little while.
 For those looking to unwind in Venice, there’s no better place than Giardini Papadopoli.

 Located right on the Grand Canal between Piazzale Roma and Fondamenta Nuove, this public park bills itself as “the green heart of Venice.”
-Giardini Papadopoli was originally created by the Papadopoli family in the 18th Century.
-Since then, it has evolved into a beautiful public park perfect for picnics, relaxing walks, or just enjoying the sunshine.
+The Papadopoli family created Giardini Papadopoli in the 18th Century.
+Since then, it has become a beautiful public park perfect for picnics, relaxing walks, or enjoying the sunshine.

 18. Hostaria Osottoosopra